blinkmobile/bic-v2-indexeddb/README.md

 As such, we highly recommend that you inform end-users of this before deployment.
 That way, they may back-up / transfer / submit valuable data.

+### Un-minified Distribution

+We noticed a problem in Internet Explorer 11 when we tried to minify the code.
+We do not recommend minifying the code yourself unless you thoroughly test it.

 ## Development